814 av. J.-C.

 Punic Tunisia (814-146 BC)

-Tunisia really enters the history with the arrival of the Phoenician settlers who installed counters on its coasts: Utique first, in 1100 BC, then Hadrumète (Sousse), Thapsus (Ras Dimas) and Kerkouane.
-Carthage was founded by Queen Elyssa of Tyre, daughter of the king of Tyre, Belus, and whom Virgil called Dido.
+Tunisia truly entered the history books with the arrival of Phoenician settlers, who set up trading posts on its coasts: First came Utique in 1100 BC, then Hadrumète (Sousse), Thapsus (Ras Dimas) and Kerkouane.
+According to legend, Carthage was founded by Queen Elyssa of Tyre, daughter of the king of Tyre, Belus, whom Virgil called Didon and who was honored in numerous works of art.
+Elyssa is said to have originated in present-day Lebanon, and to have set herself on fire to avoid marrying Hiarbas, the local ruler.

 332 av.
 J.-C.